Great value rental rates and exclusive special deals

 Compare Australia car hire options and hit the road

 Car rentals in Australia are widely available and include a vast array of options and price points: compact cars, larger sedans, SUVs, luxury models, people-movers, even hybrid and electric options.
 There are Australian car hire rental partners to suit every need—and GoSee’s simple-to-use search engine makes it easy for travellers to find the right vehicle.

 To see and compare Australia car rentals, just enter your desired location, dates, and times for pick-up and drop-off, age, and country of origin into the correct fields and hit the search button.
-The comprehensive search listings will show all the necessary details right there on the results page, making it easy to compare the possibilities and find the one you want.
+The comprehensive search listings will show all the necessary details right there on the results page, making it easy to compare the possibilities and available options, and find the one you want.

 Where to rent a car in Australia: popular locations

 In a nation as vast as Australia, there are options to suit all kinds of travellers.
-Here is a rundown of some major cities and the regions they provide access to—so you can decide where you’d like your adventure to take place.
+Here is a rundown of some major cities and the regions they provide access to—so you can decide where you’d like your car hire adventure to take place.